hamidgasmi/book-notes/README.md

         - It should be decoupled from the web service layer (business logic)
         - It shouldn't be aware of any databases/3rd-party services
         - It could send events to message queues and use cache back ends to increase the speed and scaling
-        - Whenever we can cache an entire or fragment of HTML page, we save much more processing time than caching just the related database query
+        - Whenever we can cache an entire (fragment of) HTML page, we save much more processing time than caching just the related database query
     - Web Services:
         - This is called: Service-Oriented Architecture (SOA)
         - I don't consider SOAP, REST, JSON or XML in the definition of SOA, as they are implementation details